Communist Party of Czechoslovakia (Opposition): Decline of the Communist Opposition

 The outcome of the municipal elections held on September 27, 1931 indicated the declining influence of Communist Opposition.
 Whilst the Communist Opposition obtained strong results in some locations, like becoming the most voted slate in Unhošť and Záluží, the group was absent from the balloting in many locations.
 In Prague the Communist Opposition, contesting with the list 'Unity against Fascism, Capitalism and Corruption' (Sjednocení proti kapitalismu, fašismu a korupci), got 1,174 votes (0.25%).

 During the March 1932 Kladno municipal election campaign the Communist Opposition office was raided by police and Muna was briefly detained.
 The Communist Opposition slate, led by František Pavel, got 3 out of 42 seats in the Kladno municipal council (a result seen as a backlash for the group).
-After the election the Communist Opposition joined hands with Social Democracts and National Socialists for the election of the city mayor.
+After the election the Communist Opposition joined hands with Social Democrats and National Socialists for the election of the city mayor.